Tag: self-care

 These tools and resources can help caregivers feel less stressed and more in control.
 In other words, caregiving becomes easier when you also care for yourself.

-Smart Ways to Handle Caregiving Challenges
+Smart Steps to Handle Caregiving Challenges

 Caring for a loved one can be stressful and exhausting, but there are ways to make it easier.
 Using simple strategies can help caregivers stay balanced and avoid burnout.